awsdocs/amazon-ec2-user-guide/doc_source/manage-ec2-fleet.md

 **Note**
 For `instant` fleet types, you can tag volumes that are attached to On\-Demand Instances and Spot Instances\.
 For `request` or `maintain` fleet types, you can only tag volumes that are attached to On\-Demand Instances\.

-For more information about how tags work, see [Tagging your Amazon EC2 resources](Using_Tags.md)\.
+For more information about how tags work, see [Tag your Amazon EC2 resources](Using_Tags.md)\.

 **Prerequisite**

 Grant the IAM user the permission to tag resources\.
-For more information, see [Example: Tagging resources](ExamplePolicies_EC2.md#iam-example-taggingresources)\.
+For more information, see [Example: Tag resources](ExamplePolicies_EC2.md#iam-example-taggingresources)\.

 **To grant an IAM user the permission to tag resources**
 Create a IAM policy that includes the following: